January 31st

 Commentary:

-In the scriptures is proof of maharṣi dūrvāsa's rage.
+In the scriptures is the proof of maharṣi dūrvāsa's rage.
 There are stories where his anger brought down the strength of his numerous penances.
 Penance (tapas) does not just imply the act of penance (performing rigorous rituals).
 It is a depiction of any kind of austerity.
-It could be as simple as vāktapas - the discipline of speech, which we follow in our day to day lives.
+It could be as simple as vāktapas—the discipline of speech, which we follow in our day-to-day lives.
 Anger breaks this discipline.
 Anger and penance are two things that don't go hand in hand.
 Therefore, penance needs to be protected from anger.

 All in all, one should beware of misdeeds.
 A misdeed is considered as any action that is not proactive towards the betterment of the soul.
 One should protect himself and his soul from misdeeds at all costs.